Trump administration family separation policy: Governors

-In early 2018, Trump requested that state governors send National Guard troops to the US–Mexico border.
-In response to the family-separation policy, at least eight governors either recalled National Guard troops from the US–Mexico border or declined to send them to the border.
-States that withdrew troops, reversed plans to send troops, or declined to send troops were New York, North Carolina, Virginia, Colorado, Delaware, and Rhode Island (which have Democratic governors) and Maryland and Massachusetts (which have Republican governors).
+In early 2018, Trump requested that state governors send National Guard troops to the U.S.–Mexico border.
+In response to the family-separation policy, at least eight governors either recalled National Guard troops from the U.S.–Mexico border or declined to send them to the border.
+States that withdrew troops, reversed plans to send troops, or declined to send troops were New York, North Carolina, Virginia, Colorado, Delaware, and Rhode Island (which all had Democratic governors) and Maryland and Massachusetts (which both had Republican governors).
 Democratic Governor John Carney of Delaware, for example, said "Under normal circumstances, we wouldn't hesitate to answer the call.
 But given what we know about the policies currently in effect at the border, I can't in good conscience send Delawareans to help with that mission."
 (Some additional states—Vermont and Oregon—had declined Trump's request before the family-separation policy had been implemented.)

 Among Republican governors, some supported Trump's policy of separating families (Phil Bryant of Mississippi, Henry McMaster of South Carolina), while others opposed the policy (Pete Ricketts of Nebraska, Bruce Rauner of Illinois, John Kasich of Ohio).

 UN and international bodies

 The policy has also been condemned by the Office of the United Nations High Commissioner for Human Rights.
 High Commissioner Zeid Ra'ad Al Hussein called it an "unconscionable" effort by a state to deter parents by abusing children.

 United Nations special rapporteurs from the Human Rights Council have also condemned the policy, and have stated that detention of children "is punitive, severely hampers their development, and in some cases may amount to torture".
 The rapporteurs have called its rescission insufficient.

-The Inter-American Commission on Human Rights has formally requested additional information from the US government on the location and plans for affected children.
+The Inter-American Commission on Human Rights has formally requested additional information from the U.S. government on the location and plans for affected children.